tigerlcl/tigerlcl.github.io/index.md

 Currently, I am supervised by [Prof. Nan Tang](https://nantang.github.io/) and co-supervised by [Prof. Yuyu Luo](https://luoyuyu.vip/).
 I received my B.Eng degree in Information Engineering (minor in Computer Science) from the Chinese University of Hong Kong (CUHK) in 2020.

 I was born and raised in Kunming, Yunnan.
-Then I moved to Hong Kong 🇭🇰 for my undergraduate study.
-After graduation, I worked as a Data Scientist @ [Measurable AI](https://measurable.ai/en-US/), a local startup company, for several years.
+Then I got enrolled in The Chinese University of Hong Kong (CUHK) for my undergraduate study.
+After graduation, I worked as a Data Scientist @ [Measurable AI](https://measurable.ai/en-US/), a AI startup company, for several years.
 I was gracefully admitted to HKUST(GZ) in Spring 2024.

 ## Research Interests
-I focus on chat-based data preparation solutions using the Large Language Models.
+I focus on LLM-based Apps.
 Below are some stunning topics I am working on:

-- **Data-centric Preparation:** Extraction, Wrangling, Transformation
-- **LLM-based Applications:** Prompt Engineering, RAG, Code Generation
+- Good Data For AI: data cleaning and transformation.
+- Good AI For Research Services: tools, peer-review, and community.
+- Good AI For Fund Investment: Project Leader on [DeepFund](https://github.com/HKUSTDial/DeepFund).

 You could visit our lab homepage for more information: [HKUST(GZ)-DIAL](https://github.com/HKUSTDial).

 ## News
-- **[Oct.
-2024]** Personal page is online!
-Publication coming soon.
+- **[Jul.
+2025]** One paper is accepted by IJCAI 2025 FinLLM Workshop.
+See you in Guangzhou, Aug.
+2025!
+- **[Jun.
+2025]** Passed PhD qualifying exam.
+Milestone achieved!
+- **[Apr.
+2025]** One paper is accepted by VLDB 2025.
+See you in London, Sept.
+2025!

 <!-- {% include_relative _includes/publications.md %} -->